rohitv18262/kubernetes/readme.md

 # Ingress setup in a kubernetes environment and implement custom rate limiting

-This guide explains the step-by-step process to Ingress setup in a kubernetes environment and implement custom rate limiting on Ubuntu 22.04.
+step-by-step process to Ingress setup in a kubernetes environment and implement custom rate limiting .

----

-## Prerequisites

-Ensure the following requirements are met before proceeding:

-- **System Requirements**: At least 2 CPUs and 2GB of free memory.
-- **Dependencies**: `curl`, `docker` (or another supported driver).
-- **Virtualization Environment**: Docker.

 ---